-Yes, school dinners will be available from Tuesday 8th September.
+Yes, school dinners are available, see the school meals page for our revised menu.
 Those families who are eligible for free school meals will revert back to school meals for children, the voucher scheme will end.
 There will be a reduced menu to start the year, which will be limited to vegetarian and fish dishes.
 We aim to extend our menu during the Autumn Term and we will be sharing further information about new menu options during this half term

 Will Children be able to bring reading books home?

 Yes, children will be bringing reading books home each week.
 Reading is the number one priority for our school, and ensuring all children are reading everyday is important to us.
 When reading books are brought back to school they will be put into quarantine boxes for 72 hours to ensure they are infection free.

 Yes, uniforms are available to buy from school.
 You can use an order form and parent pay to make an order.
 School uniforms will be delivered with your child at home time.